beep-projects/SuricataPi/README.md

 7. Open [http://suricatapi:5601/app/dashboards#/view/376f9900-a274-11ed-a4f0-6112efb73001](http://suricatapi:5601/app/dashboards#/view/376f9900-a274-11ed-a4f0-6112efb73001) in your browser

-8. **SuricataPi** only provides some basic configuration for Suricata and the ELK stack, so you should read [Suricata: Configuration](https://suricata.readthedocs.io/en/latest/configuration/) and adjust the config to your needs
+8. **SuricataPi** only provides some basic configuration for Suricata and the ELK stack, if you want to start to adjust the setup to your needs, you should take a look at the [details.md](resources/details.md).

-9. For simplicity and because SuricataPi is intended to be run in a home network as single node, all security features are disabled, especially encryption and TLS.
-If you want to use your SuricataPi in a non trusted environment, you should enable these features.
+9. For simplicity and because SuricataPi is intended to be run in a home network as single node, all security features are disabled; especially encryption and TLS.
+If you want to use your SuricataPi in a non trusted environment, you should reenable these features.
 See [Set up minimal security for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-minimal-setup.html).
    You also should change the password for the built-in superuser.
 Elasticsearch prints this during the installation process, so it ends up in ```/boot/secondrun.log```.
-You can obtain it by running ```sed -n 's/^.*generated password.* : \(.*\)/\1/p' /boot/secondrun.log``` on the SuricataPi console.
-You should change it asap.
+You can obtain it from there by running ```sed -n 's/^.*generated password.* : \(.*\)/\1/p' /boot/secondrun.log``` on the SuricataPi console.
+You should change this password asap and remove the logfile, if you wanto to increase security of your installation.

 ## Update
 [(Back to Contents)](#contents)
 SuricataPi is only setting up the system, from that time on you are the maintainer of the system and should keep it up to date.

 If you don't know how to do this, start with reading [Updating and Upgrading Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/os.html#updating-and-upgrading-raspberry-pi-os).

-## Dashboards
+## Dashboard Gallery
 [(Back to Contents)](#contents)
 SuricataPi has some dashboards preloaded into Kibana.